milinda/KappaQL/kappaql-core/doc/notes.md

+# TODOS (10/15/2014)

+* Define minimal set of CQL constructs to support
+* Define set of samples which shows the usefulness of above subset
+* Design the DSL based on above
+* Define the internal representation of CQL
+* CQL to Execution Plan
+* Understand how IStream, DStream and RStream works and their semantics in CQL

 # KappaQL Query Layer Design Notes

 * First problem is what is the serialization format of the events comes in to Kafka from outside world.
 For the